Culture Grapes People Regions Travel

 At the top of the hill, the road turned to gravel and came to an end at the entrance to a winery.
 I stepped from the car into brilliant sunshine.

-Rows of leafy vines grew to the edge of the front courtyard and covered the surrounding hills with a green and vibrant beauty.
+Rows of leafy vines grew to the edge of the front courtyard, and covered the surrounding hills with a green and vibrant beauty.

 The owner emerged from the cool depths of a large shed and walked towards me, smiling.